oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 and if $h={\tt postorder}$, then
 $$R(x)={\tt concat}(R(ρ(c_1,x)),…,R(ρ(c_m,x)),F(x)/\Pi_G(σ(x))).$$

-If there is only one parent and the standard definition for root is in force, the result is the same as in the single-parent case, except for the presence of the `Aggregation.UpNode` annotations.
+If there is only one parent and the standard definition of start node is in force, the result is the same as in the single-parent case, except for the presence of the `Aggregation.UpNode` annotations.

 ## <a name="Groupingwithrolluprecursive" href="#Groupingwithrolluprecursive">6.3 Grouping with `rolluprecursive`</a>